wfd3/motd-server-status/README.md

 # MOTD Service Status Monitor

 A lightweight **service status monitor** written in pure Bash.
-It displays the status of configured programs and Docker containers in a **colorized, column-wrapped MOTD-style output** with **no external dependencies**.
+It is intended to be added to the update-motd script set, to give you a quick view of critical services when logging in to a server.
+To ensure safety, this has minimal **external dependencies**.

 ---

 ## Features

-- ✅ **Pure Bash** – no Python, Perl, or jq required
+- **Pure Bash** – no Python, Perl, or jq required
-- ✅ **Configurable per-host** – picks config file by FQDN, short hostname, or default
+- **Configurable per-host** – picks config file by FQDN, short hostname, or default
-- ✅ **Checks programs** – runs commands and matches optional expected output
+- **Checks programs** – runs commands and matches optional expected output
-- ✅ **Checks Docker containers** – inspects container state if Docker is installed
+- **Checks Docker containers** – inspects container state if Docker is installed
-- ✅ **Colorized output** – green check, red cross, yellow question mark
+- **Colorized output** – green check, red cross, yellow question mark
-- ✅ **Column layout with auto-wrapping** – adapts to your terminal width
+- **Column layout with auto-wrapping** – adapts to your terminal width

 ---